rjseymour66/computersystems3e/README.md

 So, the part that consumed 60% is sped up by 3, but the entire system is only sped up by 1.67.

 **Concurrency and Parallelism**
-_Concurrency_ - system with mutliple, simultaneous activities _Parallelism_ - the use of concurrency to make the system run faster
+_Concurrency_ - system with mutliple, simultaneous activities
+_Parallelism_ - the use of concurrency to make the system run faster

 Parallelism can be exploited at the following 3 levels of abstraction (highest-level to lowest):
 1. Thread-level concurrency
 - Originally, concurrency was simulated by a single computer rapidly switching processes
    - Called uniprocessor system
    - Allows multiple users to interact with the same system at once (i.e. web server), or have multiple windows open doing things
 - Multiprocessor - a system consisting of multiple processors all under the control of a single operating system kernel
    - more common recently due to multi-core processors and hyperthreading
    - multi-core processors have several CPUs (called cores) integrated onto a single integrated-circuit chip.
 - **Common architecture** - 4 CPU cores, each with its own L1 and L2 caches.
 L1 cache split in 2 (1 part for data, 1 part for recently fetched instructions)
    - share higher level caches and the main memory interface
 - _hyperthreading_ - also called simultaneous mutli-threading - allows a single CPU to execute multiple flows of control.
    - it is having multiple parts of some parts of the CPU and single copies of others
    - decides which thread to execute on a cycle-by-cycle basis
    - CPU takes better advantage of its processor resources
 - Improve system performance
    - Reduces the need to simulate concurrency when performing multiple tasks
    - Can run a single application program faster, but only if that program is expressed in terms of multiple threads that can effectively execute in parallel.
 2. Instruction-level parallelism
+- Modern proessors can execute multiple instructions at one time
+- Multiple instructions per clock cycle (2 - 4 per cycle)
+- An instruction may take 20 cycles or more to complete, but they can process as many as 100 instructions at a time using pipelining
+- _Pipelining_ - actions required to execute an instruction are partitined into different steps and the processor hardware is organized as a series of stages, each performing one of these steps.
+   - the stages can operate in parallel.
+So, they can work on different stages at different times
+- _Superscalar processors_ - processors that sustain executino rates faster than 1 instruction per cycle
+3. Single-Instruction, Multiple-Data (SIMD) Parallelism
+- modern processors have special hardware that allows a single instruction to cause multiple operations to be performed in parallel
+- mostly used to improve speed for applications that process image, sound, and video

+**The Importance of Abstractions in Computer Systems**
+- Ability to provide abstract represetnations at different levels to hide the complexity of the actual implementations
+- Example: instruction set architecture
+   - provides an abstraction of the actual processor hardware
+   - the abstraction allows machine-code programs to behave as if it were executed on a processor that performs just one instruction at a time, while the actual hardware is executing multiple instructions in parallel
+- OS abstractions
+   - files - I/O devices
+   - virtual memory - program memory
+   - processes - running a program
+   - virtual machine - abstraction of entire computer, including the operatin system, the processor, and the programs